 Burberry then took this new imagery direction and ensured it was consistently applied across online and offline channels.
 For instance, to coincide with its celebrity-focused billboards and glossy magazine ads, the company launched ambitious (and expensive) seasonal campaigns, like 2009’s ‘Art of the Trench’.
 Mirroring the infamous trench coat wearing celebrities and models, the campaign hosted a microsite where consumers could share photos of themselves wearing their Burberry trench coats and - in a precursor to Instagram - allowed them to appear as models on the site, while letting others admire their personal style.

-By 2011, Burberry revealed that it was spending 60% of its marketing budget on digital, while at the time digital made up just 15 to 20% of media spending globally.
-The forward-thinking brand even designed its Regent Street store to reflect the burberry.com website, providing a flawless experience from digital to retail.
+By 2011, Burberry revealed that it was spending 60% of its marketing budget on digital, although at the time digital made up just 15 to 20% of media spending globally.
+The forward-thinking brand even designed its Regent Street store to reflect the burberry.com website, providing a consistent experience from digital to retail.

 Image source: Socialwall

 The cost of a rebranding project of this ilk is not cheap, and likely fell well within the millions - the luxury brand's 2018 Christmas campaign, for instance, is rumored to have cost more than £10 million to produce.
 However, the return on rebranding investment was proof that it was a worthwhile exercise.
 The company’s revenue catapulted from £743 million in 2006 to £2523 in 2015, while Burberry managed to expand its international reach to new markets like China.
 Between 2002 and the present day, Burberry share prices have also risen by 729%.